 - American Credit Acceptance

 - Capital One

 - Santander Bank, N.A

 As we mentioned earlier, you don’t have to use CarMax or one of its partners to finance one of its cars — you can finance through an outside lender, too.
 Your sales rep does not make more or less of a commission based on your lender.
 In fact, even if you sign with CarMax Auto Finance, you have three days to find a better deal.
 If you do, CarMax will release you from the loan agreement without charging you any fees for backing out.
 You also have up to 30 days to return the vehicle for a full refund if you decide you don’t like it for any reason, as long as you haven’t driven more than 1,500 miles.

 Step 5: Select an optional service plan

 If you want even more assurance, you can purchase or finance a MaxCare extended service plan.
-This extended warranty covers the engine, transmission, electrical systems and more.
+This optional service plan covers the engine, transmission, electrical systems and more.
 The cost of the service plan will vary depending on your vehicle and the plan you choose.
 That’s in addition to a deductible you’ll need to meet if and when you use your MaxCare plan — deductibles are between $50 and $300.
 The lower the deductible, the higher the cost of the plan.
 You can cancel the service plan at any time.